nanobox-io/nanobox-guides-old/source/angularjs/index.html.md

 #### Create an Application
 Part of what makes nanobox so useful is you don't have to have angular, or nodejs installed on your local machine to utilize them.
 We're going to create a development environment in which you will generate your angular application.

 Angular requires some initial configuration before being able to create the application.
-Follow the steps outlined [here](https://angular.io/docs/ts/latest/quickstart.html#!#add-config-files) to create the necessary configuration files before continuing.
+Follow the steps outlined <a href="https://angular.io/docs/ts/latest/quickstart.html#!#add-config-files" target="\_blank">here</a> to create the necessary configuration files before continuing.

 Once you've got all the configuration in place we need to get a development environment running: